dawhite87/Transfer-Script/README.md

 End Sub

+Private Sub cbocriticalitylevel_Change()

+If cbocriticalitylevel.ListIndex < 0 Then
+    OK.Enabled = False
+End If

+End Sub

 Private Sub cboEquipmentID_2_Change()

-If cboEquipmentID.value = cboEquipmentID_2.value Then
+If cboEquipmentID_2.Enabled = True And cboEquipmentID.ListIndex >= 0 Then

-MsgBox "Please make another selection for the second UPS.", vbOKOnly If vbOK = 1 Then cboEquipmentID_2.Clear cboPS_Change
+        OK.Enabled = True
 End If

+If cboEquipmentID.ListIndex < 0 And cboEquipmentID_2.ListIndex < 0 Then

+ElseIf cboEquipmentID.ListIndex >= 0 And cboEquipmentID_2.ListIndex >= 0 And cboEquipmentID.ListIndex = cboEquipmentID_2.ListIndex Then
+    MsgBox "Please make another selection for the second UPS.", vbOKOnly If vbOK = 1 Then
+     cboEquipmentID_2.Clear
+     cboPS_Change
      End If
+End If

 End Sub
+Private Sub cboEquipmentID_Change()

+If cboEquipmentID_2.ListIndex < 0 And cboEquipmentID_2.Enabled = True And cboEquipmentID.ListIndex < 0 Then
+    OK.Enabled = False
+ElseIf cbonumberofups.value = 1 And cboEquipmentID_2.Enabled = False Then
+    OK.Enabled = True
+End If

+End Sub

-Public Sub cbonumberofups_AfterUpdate()
+Public Sub cbonumberofups_change()

 If cbonumberofups.value = "1" Then
     cbotypeofmaintenance.Clear